Dortmund beats Frankfurt to win German Cup at 4th attempt

 "Of course you're disappointed.
 But I also know to value it.
 Losing is part of football," said Frankfurt coach Niko Kovac, whose side finished the season empty-handed.

-Dortmund's win meant Hertha Berlin qualified for the group stages of the Europa League, while Freiburg's seventh place in the Bundesliga was enough to go into the Europa League qualifiers, as Dortmund had already qualified for the Champions League.
+Dortmund's win meant Hertha Berlin qualified for the group stages of the Europa League, while Freiburg's seventh place in the Bundesliga was enough to go into the Europa League qualifiers, as Dortmund had already qualified for the Champions League and won't be using the German Cup winner's Europa League place.